Amos47/2400/Chapter_1.md

 And of course by "man" the author meant "man and woman" when he (I assume) wrote this piece.
 Silly rabbit.

-Though the paper is a little dated (published in 2000), it remains quite viable today.
+Though the paper is a little dated (published in 2000), it remains valid today.
 A clever metric is reproduced below wherein the physical weight of certain commodities is expressed in terms of their cost in USD.
 It’s surprising.

 **Figure LAJ.
 Comparison of price per pound for manufactured goods in different classes**